abraunegg/onedrive/README.md

 ```sh
 journalctl --user-unit onedrive -f
 ```

+Note: systemd is supported on Ubuntu only starting from version 15.04

 ### Using multiple accounts
 You can run multiple instances of the application specifying a different config directory in order to handle multiple OneDrive accounts.